Big1533/sdl_android_guides/docs/Migrating to Newer SDL Android Versions/Updating to 4.7/index.md

 ### Creation of SdlManager

 As we no longer want to directly instantiate `SdlProxyALM`, we need to instantiate the `SdlManager` instead.
-This is best done using the `SdlManager.Builder` class and using your application's details and configurations.
+This is best done using the `SdlManager.Builder` class using your application's details and configurations.
 In order to receive life cycle events from the `SdlManager`, an `SdlManagerListener` must be provided.
 The new code should resemble the following:

 ```java
 public class SdlService extends Service {